bdirgo/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

+### Getting started

 This is a submission for the Web Development Udacity nanodegree.
+There are two ways to run this code.

-If you wish to run look at this website on your own machine, you can either download this code or look at the finished site on the github pages branch.
-The link for the github pages branch is [here](http://bdirgo.github.io/frontend-nanodegree-mobile-portfolio/).
-If you wish to run the code on your machine follow the steps below.
+1. The easiest way to run this code is to visit this link [here](http://bdirgo.github.io/frontend-nanodegree-mobile-portfolio/).
+1. If you wish to run the code on your own machine follow the steps below.

-### Getting started

-####Some useful tips to help you get started
+####To run the code after downloading it

-1. Check out the repository
+1. Download/Fork the repository
 1. To inspect the site on your phone, you can run a local server

   ```bash